 Who gets shellfish allergy?

-Although shellfish allergy occurs more often in adults and older children, it can appear at any age and can be caused by foods that had been previously eaten without any problems.
+Although shellfish allergy occurs more often in adults and older children, it can appear at any age and can develop even though shellfish was previously eaten without any problems.
 Most people who are allergic to one type of shellfish are often allergic to other types of shellfish.
-Many people with shellfish allergy will not lose the allergy.
+Many people with shellfish allergy will not lose the allergy over time.